Seti Gandaki River: Tributaries

 Major tributaries of Seti Gandaki River are Mardi Khola, Kali khola, Phedi khola, Bijayapur khola, Kotre khola, Pudi khola, Suraudi khola, Bange khola and the largest tributary Madi.
 Pokhara, Leknath, Suklagandaki, Bhimad and Damauli are the cities through which Seti river flows.

 Exploration

 The Seti Gandaki was successfully descended for the first time in June 1971 by Daniel C. Taylor and Jennifer Ide.
 They went by raft, having to portage around the three kilometer section where the whole Seti river goes underground.

 May 2012 flood

-A slurry of sediment, rock, and water suddenly surged through Pokhara Valley on May 5, 2012, obliterating dozens of homes and sweeping 72 people to their deaths.
+A slurry of sediment, rock, and water suddenly surged through Pokhara Valley on May 5, 2012, obliterating dozens of homes and sweeping 72 people to their death.

 Pollution

 Dams

-On 18 August 2022 the investment board of Nepal signed a memorandum of understanding with India's National hydroelectric power corporation (NHPC) Limited to develop the West Seti and Seti river projects.
+On 18 August 2022, the investment board of Nepal signed a memorandum of understanding with India's National hydroelectric power corporation (NHPC) Limited to develop the West Seti and Seti river projects.
 These projects are a total of 1200 MW.

 2023 plane crash

-On 15 January 2023, Yeti Airlines Flight 691 crashed on the bank during approach to Pokhara International Airport, killing all 72 people on board.
+On 15 January 2023, Yeti Airlines Flight 691 crashed on the Seti bank during approach to Pokhara International Airport, killing all 72 people on board.